MonnaliisaSaha/Capstone_Project_AI_ML_Imperial_College/MODEL_CARD.md

 The most important structural change in the project.
 Functions showed clearly different characters by Round 5 — F5 had a reliable exploitable gradient, F1 had almost no signal, F4 kept oscillating.
 A single beta of 2.576 was too blunt.
 Round 5 introduced function-specific beta, step size, SVM percentile and NN weight decay, tuned based on observed behaviour.

-**Rounds 6–11: Exploitation and recovery**
+**Rounds 6–10: Exploitation and recovery**

 The pipeline ran in near-full exploitation mode for functions with clear gradient signals, while maintaining exploration for functions with no reliable pattern.
 A return-to-best logic was introduced: when a function regressed, it was returned to its last confirmed best coordinates rather than pushed further.

-This was the most important practical lesson of the project — narrow peaks are fragile, and continuing to nudge from a regressed position makes things worse.
+**Rounds 11–13: Final lock-in**

+The strategy became almost purely exploitative.
+F5 was pushed along its x1 gradient for three final rounds (x1: 0.550 → 0.580 → 0.610), producing new bests each time.
+F4 and F7 were returned to their exact confirmed best coordinates and held there.
+F8 received only micro-refinements.
+F2, F3 and F6 received final perturbation attempts before locking in their best historical results.

 **Full pipeline (Round 6 onwards)**